yandex-cloud/yc-github-loadtesting-ci/README.md

   #
   # --service-account-id option in cli-args overrides this parameter.
   service-account-id: ${{ vars.YC_LOADTESTING_AGENT_IC }}

+  # (Optional) Number of created agents.
+Default is 1.
+  count: 1

   # (Optional) Compute zone to create agent VM in.
 Default is 'ru-central1-d'.
   #